À¦°óSMÉçÇø

 • reread of a final exam

-the appropriateness of the original grade based, for example, on the application of the grading key to the student's work.
+In both cases, rather than recorrect the work and then grade it as they would have done themselves, reviewers assess the appropriateness of the original grade based, for example, on the application of the grading key to the student's work.
 If a grade is deemed unfair, it is changed, whether the new grade is higher or lower than the original, i.e., the reviewer's grade takes precedence over the original grade.

 Reassessment of Coursework